unidavemeyer/web-adventure/README.md

     * Can/should we support more than just rectangular grids?
  5. Adjust HTML generation to support interstitial links (preferably POST!) to support clickable image grids.
     * Some reading on the subject suggests we may need to incorporate JavaScript to make this work, which is fine
+    * Alternatively, could/should we support arrow key navigation on the keyboard?
+      * Mentor to investigate topics here and provide useful links
  6. Incorporate the concept of the hero position for the GridRoom class.
 Associate with an image.
 Make an example.
     * May also consider if/how exits would manipulate this for entry to other GridRooms
  7. Add an Item class.
 These can have position in a GridRoom and an associated image.